Summer Hours: Monday - Friday, 8am-4pm

-There is a full-time Alcohol and Other Drug Counselor on campus in the Counseling Center, Ms. Katie Bradley.
+We have a Alcohol and Other Drug (AOD) Counselor on campus in the Counseling Center.
 Students who are motivated to reduce their alcohol or drug consumption are allowed one-on-one sessions with this counselor.
 As with all counseling services, interested students should come to the Counseling Center during one of the posted triage times for a brief assessment.

 Due to demand and limited resources, the AOD Counselor will not meet with students who have been court-ordered.
 Those students who have been court-ordered to receive an assessment and/or treatment must use resources outside the school.
 We will not provide verification of therapy for mandated treatment.
 Please meet with the Case Manager for assistance.

 Alcohol and Other Drugs: Wellness Promotion Programs & Services